 This is a condition in which there is outright absence of menstruation, even through the woman is in her reproductive years.
-Loss of menstrual flow either due to health condition or temporary health imbalance can lead to Amenorrhea.
+Loss of menstrual flow either due to a health condition or temporary hormonal imbalance can lead to Amenorrhea.

 This a when the menstrual cycle is longer that normal.
 That is, the cycle lasts for more than 35 days.

 So, if your menstrual cycle is coming after every 40 days or 60 days and it still comes then you need to get checked for hormonal imbalances.